 - The benefits of both ways of working

-- How Scrum is an ideal way to become familiarise yourself with the Agile way of working
+- How Scrum is an ideal way to familiarise yourself with the Agile approach

 Gavin Coughlan: Hello, and welcome to episode 34 of the board.
-I’m Gavin Coughlan, an Agile Coach here at Boost Agile, and today we’re going to be talking about the Scrum versus Kanban.
+I’m Gavin Coughlan, an Agile Coach here at Boost Agile.
+Today we’re going to be talking about the Scrum versus Kanban.
 I know that’s not the correct pronunciation of Kanban, but we’ve been trying all morning…

 Paul Flewelling: …We have been…